 What is Third Wave Coffee?

 Modern coffee production is generally presented in 3 different waves.
 The first wave, which spans from about 1940 to 1980, includes tin coffees like Maxwell and Folgers.
-The second wave arrived with the introduction of Peets Coffee and Starbucks and drove more directing sourcing from farmers.
+The second wave arrived with the introduction of Peets Coffee and Starbucks and drove more direct sourcing from farmers.
 Today, the third wave features more specialty coffees.
 The relationship between sellers and famers is much closer.
 Labels often include the region and altitude of where the beans grew.
 Third wave coffee also focuses on a single source for the coffee.
 This means the coffee comes from one farm and does not blend other beans.
 You will also generally find more lighter coffees in this category.

 What does Whink’s Coffee hope to teach people about coffee?

-Kayla and Michael hope to help educate people about third wave coffee and the coffee supply chain.
+Kayla and Michael hope to help educate people about third-wave coffee and the coffee supply chain.
 Great coffee can be hard on coffee bean farmers.
 Today, many farmers are adding other cash crops to help sustain their farms.
 Whink’s coffee strives to create relationships directly with farmers to help increase awareness and support these small businesses more directly.
 Whink’s Coffee is also committed to donating 5% of their profits each month to a rotating list of nonprofits that support their mission.
 They hope to support both local and international groups who support sustainable business practices, empowering farmers, and uplifting minority voices.

-Great Coffee Can be Brewed at Homee
+Great Coffee Can be Brewed at Home

 Where can I find Whinks Coffee?